AdamTovatt/updaemon/README.md

 Updaemon makes it easy to keep your applications and services up to date on Linux:

 - **Automatic Updates**: Checks for new versions and updates your services automatically
-- **Zero Downtime**: Uses smart symlinks so your services keep running during updates
+- **Zero Downtime**: Uses symlinks so your services keep running during updates
 - **Works with Any Source**: Supports GitHub releases, custom servers, or any distribution method
 - **Simple Setup**: Just install once and add your services with a single command
-- **Scheduled Updates**: Set it to run automatically on a schedule
-- **Safe & Reliable**: Keeps multiple versions so you can rollback if needed
+- **Supports rollback**: Keeps multiple versions so you can rollback if needed

 ## Table of Contents